pcwerk/jurassic/README.md

 cat README.md | ./snarf_ip.py
 ```

-For class C IP addresses, we need to grab only the first three octets using the `awk` command.
+For Class C IP addresses, we need to grab only the first three octets using the `awk` command.

 ```bash
 cat README.md  | \